Music Class – Mrs. Bartelt

 Notes from the Teacher

 Throughout each school year, students also learn/become familiar with hymns and songs regularly used in Immanuel’s worship services in order to help them participate actively in singing praises to our Lord.
 Hymns and songs from a suggested list are often used in chapel worship services and choir classes.
-Titles being used this school year can be found in the document at the bottom of the list.
+Titles being used regularly this school year can be found in the “’18-’19 Chapel Hymns and Songs” link below.